Seyoung D&C

-ESA Co., Ltd. (Entertainment Studio Asia, 주식회사 이에스에이), formerly Softmax Co., Ltd. (주식회사 소프트맥스), is a Korean video game developer and publisher and entertainment company.
+Seyoung D&C, formerly known as ESA and Softmax is a Korean video game developer and publisher and entertainment company.
 They are best known for their War of Genesis series, Magna Carta series, and MMORPG TalesWeaver.
 It is currently listed in the Korea Stock Exchange.

 War of Genesis

 The War of Genesis (창세기전) is a SRPG series developed by Softmax.
 The series follows the history of Antaria, a fictional universe where the story is taking place.
 Even though the developers had stated that the third and fourth installments were spin-offs, they follow the main storyline and have many elements that are essential in understanding the stories of the later games.
 The Side Stories have a rather different gameplay than that of the original.
 In contrast to the original games' use of the SRPG type of gameplay, Rhapsody of Zephyr uses a classical Japanese RPG style similar to that of the Final Fantasy series.
 Tempest also uses different gameplay.
 In addition to battles, there are mini-games and simulation elements as well.